 This house above is a particular favourite of mine.
 Designed by Catalano Architects in Boston, they have cleverly linked the lined eaves with the sophisticated grey trim colour for the house.
 I really like this effect.

-Eaves lined in timber are also very effective as again the darker eaves can make the house more appealing, so don’t automatically think that you have to paint them a bright white.
+Eaves lined in timber are also very effective as again the darker eaves can make the house more appealing.
+Therefore don't automatically think that you have to paint them a bright white.

 How to choose the right colour for an alfresco ceiling